DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Future Enhancements**: While the current implementation covers basic functionalities, there are numerous opportunities for expansion, such as implementing specific movement rules for each piece, handling check/checkmate scenarios, and adding a graphical user interface (GUI) for improved user experience.

   This project was an excellent exercise in applying OOP principles to create a functional and engaging game.
 It allowed me to deepen my understanding of class design, encapsulation, and user interaction while building a classic game of chess.
 I look forward to enhancing this project further and exploring more complex chess mechanics!
+* Day 243: 🧴 Lotion Management System in Python 🌿

+  Today, I developed a Lotion Management System using Python, focusing on Object-Oriented Programming (OOP) principles.
+This project allows users to manage a collection of lotions, including adding, removing, viewing, and updating stock levels.
+Below are the key highlights:

+  - **Encapsulation**: The `Lotion` class encapsulates attributes such as `lotion_id`, `name`, `brand`, `price`, and `stock`.
+This ensures that the details of each lotion are kept together and can be managed through methods that control access to these attributes.

+  - **Model-View-Controller (MVC) Architecture**: The application is structured using the MVC design pattern, separating the logic into three components:
+    - **Model**: The `LotionModel` class manages the data and business logic, including methods for adding, removing, and retrieving lotions.
+    - **View**: The `LotionView` class handles user interaction, displaying menus and messages while gathering input from users.
+    - **Controller**: The `LotionController` class orchestrates the flow of data between the model and view, responding to user inputs and updating the model accordingly.

+  - **User Interaction**: A menu-driven interface allows users to interact with the system easily.
+Users can choose options to view all lotions, add new lotions, remove existing ones, or update stock levels.
+This enhances usability and makes the application practical for everyday use.

+  - **Data Management**: The system maintains a list of lotions in memory.
+Users can add new lotions with details such as ID, name, brand, price, and stock quantity.
+The application checks for valid inputs when removing or updating lotions to ensure data integrity.

+  - **Feedback Mechanism**: The application provides feedback for user actions through success and error messages.
+This helps users understand whether their actions were successful or if they need to correct any mistakes.

+  This project was a valuable exercise in applying OOP principles to create a functional and maintainable system.
+I enhanced my understanding of how encapsulation works in practice while implementing an MVC architecture that promotes separation of concerns.
+Overall, this lotion management tool serves as a practical application of my programming skills in Python.